 All loans to Directors and key management personnel by the Company have been made in the normal course of business and on the normal commercial terms and conditions.
 A concessional loan rate facility is available to qualifying staff.
-During the course of the year, one concessional loan rate funding (2016: two) was made available to qualifying key management personnel.
-Four key management personnel were advanced funds on existing concessional loan rate facilities during 2017 (2016: three).
+During the course of the year, three concessional loan rate fundings (2017: one) were made available to qualifying key management personnel.
+Three key management personnel were advanced funds on existing concessional loan rate facilities during 2018 (2017: four).

-Revolving credit facilities \$45,000 (2016: \$45,000) were made available to Directors and key management personnel during the year.
-The aggregate amount receivable at 30 June 2017 was \$Nil (2016: \$2,410).
+Revolving credit facilities \$45,000 (2017: \$45,000) were made available to Directors and key management personnel during the year.
+The aggregate amount receivable at 30 June 2018 was \$Nil (2017: \$Nil).

-Loans and redraws totalling \$497,650 (2016: \$320,853) were made to key management personnel, Mr R Deen, Mr P Thomas, Mr P Cross and Mrs R Hearn during the year.
-(2016: Mr R Deen, Mr P Thomas, Mr P Cross and Mrs R Hearn).
+Loans and redraws totalling \$891,722 (2017: \$497,650) were made to key management personnel, Mr P Thomas, Mrs R Hearn and Mr K Kilsby during the year.
+(2017: Mr R Deen, Mr P Thomas, Mr P Cross and Mrs R Hearn).

-During the year Mr P Cross, Mr R Deen, Mr P Thomas, Mrs R Hearn and Mrs F Merrylees (2016: Mr P Cross, Mr R Deen, Mr P Thomas, Mrs R Hearn and Mrs F Merrylees) repaid \$579,839 (2016: \$500,027) of the balances outstanding on their loans.
+During the year Mr P Cross, Mr R Deen, Mr P Thomas, Mrs R Hearn, Mr K Kilsby and Mrs F Merrylees (2017: Mr P Cross, Mr R Deen, Mr P Thomas, Mrs R Hearn and Mrs F Merrylees) repaid \$767,422 (2017: \$579,839) of the balances outstanding on their loans.

 For all loans to non-executive directors and their related parties, interest is payable at prevailing market rates.
 Interest rates on loans to executive staff may be discounted by a maximum of 0.5% for housing loans and 2% for other loans.
 The principal amounts are repayable at any time.
 Interest is charged monthly.
-All housing loans are secured by registered first mortgage over the borrowers residences.
+All housing loans are secured by registered first mortgage over the borrowers residences

-Interest received on the loans to key management personnel totalled \$38,660 (2016: \$44,577) and on loans to other related parties totalled \$Nil (2016: \$Nil).
+Interest received on the loans to key management personnel totalled \$43,606 (2017: \$38,660) and on loans to other related parties totalled \$Nil (2017: \$Nil).
 No amounts have been written down or recorded as allowances, as all balances outstanding are considered fully collectable.

-There were no other amounts receivable at 30 June 2017 (2016: \$Nil) nor were any other loans advanced during the period.
+There were no other amounts receivable at 30 June 2018 (2017: \$Nil) nor were any other loans advanced during the period.